House at the End of the Street: Release

 The film was originally scheduled to be released in February 2012, but was moved to a September 2012 release.
 The film had its theatrical premiere in the United States on September 21, 2012, and was released in Canada on the same date.
-The film was not released theatrically in Sweden or Spain and was released direct-to-video on January 30, 2013, in Sweden and on August 28, 2013 in Spain.
+The film was not released theatrically in Sweden or Spain and was released direct-to-video on January 30, 2013, in Sweden and on August 28, 2013, in Spain.

 Novelization

-A tie-in novelization of the movie was released on August 12, 2012, to accompany the movie by Little, Brown and Company.
+A tie-in novelization of the film was released on August 12, 2012, to accompany the movie by Little, Brown and Company.

-Home Media
+Home media

-House at the End of the Street was released on DVD and Blu-ray Disc on January 8, 2013.
+House at the End of the Street was released on DVD and Blu-ray on January 8, 2013.

 The unrated cut was also released on January 8, 2013.
 The extended edition increased the length of certain scenes in the final cut by a few seconds and the amount of violence, blood, and gore was increased by a small amount.

 The extended cut also included an additional twist, in which Bill Weaver was actually a close family friend of the Jacobsons and was aware of Carrie-Anne's fate, and he also knew about Ryan's abuse but did nothing to help him.
 On the day of Carrie-Anne's accident, he supplied John and Mary Jacobson with drugs and actually could have prevented Carrie-Anne's death if he had not sold them the drugs, as they had prevented John and Mary from heeding the cries of their only son, and he was then disowned as a close friend by John Jacobson.